By Hardik Kanajariya — full‑stack dev who learned a lot the hard way so you don’t have to.

 Forgetting queue failures & retries — configure

-table and retry logic.Not measuring.
+failed_jobstable and retry logic.Not measuring.
 Add metrics/logging before guessing.

 Copy‑paste checklist ✅